jastudillol/MRC_diversity_reception/README.md

 ***OptimalParameters.m

 The MRC approximation has been implemented using MATLAB.
 We have considered multiple parameters such as transmission power, distance of the link, frequency, transmission gain, and reception gain.
-Then, two equivalent parameters, m and $\Omega$, are generated, calculated, and evaluated using a MATLAB script through the MLE technique.
-Therefore, the resulting binary file contains a parameter array with the $\Omega$ and m equivalent parameters for different distances.
+Then, two equivalent parameters, m and Ω, are generated, calculated, and evaluated using a MATLAB script through the MLE technique.
+Therefore, the resulting binary file contains a parameter array with the Ω and m equivalent parameters for different distances.

 Note that a resulting file is generated for each order of diversity.
 For instance, in the OptimalParameters.m, a 'parameters_naka.bin' binary file is generated for a diversity order of 4.
 If you want to modify the diversity order, the 'N' MATLAB variable has to modified.